-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 instructional materials: 100% 1C: Facilities in Good Repair as measured by the Facilities Inspection Tool.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 instructional materials: 100% instructional materials: 100% 1C: Facilities in Good Repair as measured by the Facilities Inspection Tool.
 2020-2021 School facilities are in good repair.
 (Funds are allocated through the Mello Roos) 100% 2021-2022 School facilities are in good repair.
+(Funds are allocated through the Mello Roos) 100% 2022-2023 School facilities are in good repair.
 (Funds are allocated through the Mello Roos) 100% School facilities are in good repair.
 (Funds are allocated through the Mello Roos) 2A: Implementation of Standards as measured by local data and classroom observations.
 2020-2021 Staff receives focused professional development to meet the needs of students, staff, and administrators based on the Professional Development Survey/Tracking Sheets at 98% completion rate and classroom observations on the implementation of the CCSS.
-2021-2022 Staff receives focused professional development to meet the needs of students, staff, and administrators based on the Professional Development attendance rates at 100% and classroom observations on the implementation of the CCSS.
+Staff receives focused professional development to meet the needs of students, staff, and administrators based on the Professional Development attendance rates at 100% and classroom observations on the implementation of the CCSS.
+2022-2023 Staff receives focused professional development to meet the needs of students, staff, and administrators based on the Professional Development attendance rates at 100% and classroom observations on the implementation of the CCSS.
 Staff receives focused professional development to meet the needs of students, staff, and administrators based on the Professional Development Survey/Tracking Sheets at 100% completion rate and classroom observations on the implementation of the CCSS.
 2B: EL Program/Services as measured by classroom observation and student progress monitoring.
-2020-2021 100% of EL students have an additional 30 minutes designated ELD instruction in addition to integrated supports each day in Wonders or Study 2021-2022 100% of EL students have an additional 30 minutes designated ELD instruction in addition to integrated supports each day in Wonders or Study 100% of El students have 30 additional designated ELD instruction in addition to integrated supports each day in Wonders or Study Sync in all content standards.
+2020-2021 100% of EL students have an additional 30 minutes designated ELD instruction in addition to integrated supports each day in Wonders or Study 2021-2022 100% of EL students have an additional 30 minutes designated ELD instruction in addition to integrated supports each day in Wonders or Study 2022-2023 100% of EL students have an additional 30 minutes designated ELD instruction in addition to integrated supports each day in Wonders or Study 100% of El students have 30 additional designated ELD instruction in addition to integrated supports each day in Wonders or Study Sync in all content standards.